likedadah/Shenanibot-public/README.md

 ### Using Pre-Compiled Stand-Alone Binaries

 From the project's github page, find the "Latest Release" link (toward the top of the page, to the right of the file list).
-From the release page, download the appropriate binaries for your OS.
-You should download two binaries (the bot and the config utility - e.g. for Windows, `shenanibot.exe` and `shenanibot-config.exe`.)
+From the release page, download the appropriate binary for your OS (e.g. for Windows, `shenanibot.exe`).

 ### Upgrading from a Previous Version

 From 2.0.0 onward, you can simply repeat the installation process.
-(That is, for an `npm`-based installation, rerun the above install command; or if using stand-alone binaries, replace your old binaries with downloads from the new release.)
+(That is, for an `npm`-based installation, rerun the above install command; or if using stand-alone binary, replace your old binary with a download from the new release.)

 Older versions of ShenaniBot (prior to 2.0.0) required you to set up a "bot directory" and stored your configuration in that directory.
 ShenaniBot now stores your configuration in your home diretory (e.g. typically "C:\users\\&lt;your_name&gt;" on Windows); so there is no longer a need for a bot directory.